script

 We place the device into the ear canal; no surgery or anesthesia is required.
 The deep placement within the ear canal allows the outer ear (the pinna) to direct sound into the ear canal naturally, reducing background noise and feedback.
 Once comfortably positioned, the device can be worn 24 hours a day for months at a time, depending on your ear anatomy.

 Lyric is not appropriate for all patients.
-To find out if you could benefit from Lyric, schedule a screening and risk-free trial with Sound Relief Tinnitus & Hearing Center by contact us online or give us a call at (720) 344-7600.
+To find out if you could benefit from Lyric, schedule a screening and risk-free trial with Sound Relief Tinnitus & Hearing Center by contacting us online or calling (720) 344-7600.

 Learn more by visiting our Lyric hearing page.